the16thpythonist/cookiecutter_aimat/{{cookiecutter.project_slug}}/DEVELOP.rst

 .. code-block:: console

+    cd {{ cookiecutter.project_slug }}
-    pip3 install -e .
+    pip3 install -e .[dev]

+This command warrants some further explanations:

+- the dot ``.`` is the linux syntax for "current folder", which tells pip to install the local files.
-In this case the ``-e`` flag is of special importance, which indicates to install the local code in *editable* mode. without this flag you'd have to reinstall the package every time the code is changed.
+- The ``-e`` flag puts the installation into *editable* mode.
+Instead of installing the package by making a copy, it uses those exact files in the folder directly.
+This way you won't have to reinstall the package every time to reflect changes in the code.
+- the ``[dev]`` addition will install the optional development dependencies as well.
+These will be third party packages that are required for development, such as ``pytest`` for unittesting, but don't make sense to include as a general dependency.

 Configuring your IDE
 ====================